 The first thing you find out when yer dog learns to talk is that dogs don’t got nothing much to say.

 Ha!
 I love this first line from THE KNIFE OF NEVER LETTING GO by Patrick Ness (Candlewick, 2008).
 And Manchee (the dog) is one of my favorite characters in anything I’ve read in the past ten years.
 This line introduces the core relationship of the story, the dialect, and the odd fact that, in this world, at least, dogs talk (in terms of world-building, this lets us know there’s a fantasy element).
 The humor can’t be beat, either.

-There you have some of my favorite first lines, grabbed at random from my shelves.
+There you have it: an analysis of novel opening lines, grabbed at random from my shelves.
 Enjoy and discuss!
 Tell me some of your published favorites in the comments.